mohammedmishalk/current-location/README.md

 ## Features

-- To get Current-location the User
+- To get Current-location Of the  User
-- You Can Tag that with Images
+- You Can Tag location  with Images
+- You Can Get Longitude & Latitude